jamespglaze/BetterKerbol/README.md

 * Reduced radius by 4.24x, bringing Kerbol into line with the 1:10.63 scale of the rest of the Kerbal universe

 ## Notes
-* Due to a long-standing bug the way KSP calculates solar heat, temperatures near the surface are extreme, with radiant power density approaching infinity!
+* Due to a long-standing bug in the way KSP calculates solar heat, temperatures near the surface are extreme, with radiant power density approaching infinity!
 Bring your exploit shielding or it's a one way trip!
 * No sunflare is provided.
-If using Scatterer, pick your favorite sunflare mod, personally I recommend [Sunflares of Maar](https://forum.kerbalspaceprogram.com/index.php?/topic/162775-131-poll-sunflares-of-maar-gpp-bundle-v12-jan-23-2018/).
+If using Scatterer, pick your favorite sunflare mod.
 * This is my first Mod, pls be gentle.

 ## Installation